thebioengineer/camcorder/README.md

 [![R-CMD-check](https://github.com/thebioengineer/camcorder/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/thebioengineer/camcorder/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal for {camcorder} is to track and record the ggplots that are created across one or multiple sessions with the eventual goal of creating a gif showing all the plots created sequentially.
+`{camcorder}` is an an R package to track and automatically save graphics generated with `{ggplot2}` that are created across one or multiple sessions with the eventual goal of creating a gif showing all the plots created sequentially.

 ## Installation

-Currently {camcorder} is only available on github, and can be installed using the following command.
+Currently {camcorder} is only available on GitHub, and can be installed using the following command.

 ``` r